openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 A Closing Note
 **************

-We, who support the Openmediavault project, hope you've found this guide to be useful and that you'll find your Openmediavault server to be efficient, easy to use, and enjoyable.
+We, who support the openmediavault project, hope you've found this guide to be useful and that you'll find your openmediavault server to be efficient, easy to use, and enjoyable.